-The Open Doors Reconnect Program is for LGBTIQAP+ Brotherboy and Sistergirl identifying young people aged 12 to 18 who are homeless or at risk of homelessness as well as at risk of disengaging with community.
+The Open Doors Reconnect Program is for LGBTIQAP+ Sistergirl and Brotherboy identifying young people aged 12 to 18 who are homeless or at risk of homelessness as well as at risk of disengaging with community.

-We aim to support you to stablise your living situation.
-This may include finding accommodation short/ long term, supporting in providing mediation with parents, schools and other family members as well as advocacy and providing referrals and links to safe and supportive services.
+We aim to support you to stablise your living situation and provide early intervention to support you to find safe living arrangements.
+This may include finding accommodation short/long term, supporting in providing mediation with parents, schools and other family members as well as advocacy and providing referrals and links to safe and supportive services.

 We do this by: